GOP Expert Describes Plan to Reveal Ballot Fraud

 The money will be used to help identify the claimed votes by people who are dead, become inactive, or moved out of state, Matt Braynard told Breitbart News.
 He has raised $163,000 by Friday morning.

-The project will cost $100,000, he said, and the extra funds raised above that total will be used to get affidavits from people whose ballots were cast without their approval, he said.
+The project will cost $100,000, he said, and the extra funds raised above that total will be used to get affidavits from people whose ballots were cast without their approval.

-But, so far, campaign staffers of Presidnet Donald Trump have shrugged off his research project, he said a late November 5:

 “They should have done this analysis before the election,” he said.
 “They definitely should have done this analysis by between now and Election Day … They haven’t even started on it yet.
 So that’s a big problem.”